 In many cases the complexity of an algorithm will typically depend upon the number of vertices of the network.
 It is therefore useful to present a few simple facts about these functions now.
-Over arbitrary digraphs $S = (I, E{\text{cmm}})$ of order n, we have diam $(\mathcal{S}) \in \Theta(n)$, $|E{\text{cmm}}(\mathcal{S})| \in \Theta(n^2)$ and radius $(v, \mathcal{S}) \in \Theta(\text{diam}(\mathcal{S}))$, where v is any vertex of \mathcal{S} .
+Over arbitrary digraphs $\mathcal{S} = (I, E{\text{cmm}})$ of order n, we have

+$$\operatorname{diam}(\mathcal{S}) \in \Theta(n), \quad |E{\operatorname{cmm}}(\mathcal{S})| \in \Theta(n^2) \quad \text{and} \quad \operatorname{radius}(v, \mathcal{S}) \in \Theta(\operatorname{diam}(\mathcal{S})),$$ where $v$ is any vertex of $\mathcal{S}$ .

-Remark 1.44 (Additional complexity notions).
+Remark 1.46 (Additional complexity notions).
 Numerous variations of the proposed complexity notions are possible and may be of interest.

-- Global lower bounds: In the definition of lower bound, consider the logic quantifier describing the role of the network.
+Global lower bounds.
+In the definition of lower bound, consider the logic quantifier describing the role of the network.
 The lower bound statement is "existential" rather than "global," in the sense that the bound does not hold for all graphs.
-As discussed in Peleg [2000], it is possible to define also "global" lower bounds, i.e., lower bounds over all graphs, or lower bounds over specified classes of graphs. - Average complexity notions: The proposed complexity notions focus on the worst-case situation.
-It is also possible to define expected or average complexity notions, where one is be interested in characterizing, for example, the average number of rounds required or the average number of basic messages transmitted over the entire network during the execution of an algorithm among all allowable initial states until termination. - Problem complexity: It is possible to define complexity notions for problems, rather than algorithms, by considering, for example, the worst-case optimal performance among all algorithms that solve the given problem, or over classes of algorithms or classes of graphs.
+As discussed in [Peleg, 2000], it is possible to define also "global" lower bounds, i.e., lower bounds over all graphs, or lower bounds over specified classes of graphs.

+Average complexity notions.
+The proposed complexity notions focus on the worst-case situation.
+It is also possible to define expected or average complexity notions, where one is be interested in characterizing, for example, the average number of rounds required or the average number of basic messages transmitted over the entire network during the execution of an algorithm among all allowable initial states until termination.

+Problem complexity.
+It is possible to define complexity notions for problems, rather than algorithms, by considering, for example, the worst-case optimal performance among all algorithms that solve the given problem, or over classes of algorithms or classes of graphs.

-1.4.3 Broadcast and BFS tree computation
+1.5.3 Broadcast and BFS tree computation

-In the following, we consider some basic algorithmic problems such as the simple one-to-all communication task, i.e., broadcasting, and the establishment of some "control structures," see Remarks 1.37, such as the construction of a BFS spanning tree and the election of a leader.
+In the following, we consider some basic algorithmic problems such as the simple one-to-all communication task, i.e., broadcasting, and the establishment of some "control structures," see Remarks 1.39, such as the construction of a BFS spanning tree and the election of a leader.

-Problem 1.45 (Broadcast).
+Problem 1.47 (Broadcast).
 Assume that a processor, called the source, has a message, called the token.
 Transmit the token to all others processors.